salvanicola/RCDEXAM/README.md

 Followed by the options:
 <br />
 <br />
 `-n #`: which (by substituting # with either 5, 10 or 20) selects the specific network on which to run the tests.
+This also automatically starts the Profiler.
 <br />
 `-r`: which starts (or restarts) the selected network.
 <br />